M240 machine gun: M240L

-The M240L (M240 Lima), formerly the M240E6 is the product of the M240B weight reduction program which reduces the weight of the existing M240B by 5.5 lb.
+The M240L (M240 Lima), formerly designated as the M240E6 is the product of the M240B weight reduction program which reduces the weight of the existing M240B by 5.5 lb.
 To achieve 18% weight savings, the M240L incorporates titanium construction and alternative manufacturing methods for fabricating major components.
-The resulting improvements reduced the soldier's combat load while allowing easier handling and movement of the weapon.
+The resulting improvements reduced the soldier's combat load while allowing easier handling and movement of the machine gun.
 The M240L may replace the M240B in U.S. Army service.
 It was type classified in the fourth quarter of fiscal year 2010.

 Titanium was used to make the receiver body, front sight post, and carrying handle while maintaining steel operating system components.
 Manufacture had to be adjusted because titanium takes longer to machine than steel and requires more frequent replacement of tooling bits; more pliable stainless steel rivets were used, and the receiver was coated with boron and chrome carbo-nitride coatings with a ceramic-based top coat to preserve it under extreme operating temperatures.
 The M240L weighs 22.3 lb with a standard-length barrel and standard stock, and weighs 21.8 lb with a shorter barrel and collapsible stock.
 The short barrel is 4 in shorter than a standard M240 barrel, and with the collapsible stock the M240L can be made 7 in shorter.
 The smaller and lighter variant of the M240L is the M240P.
 The M240P is not used as often as its predecessors.
 The Army initially bought 4,500 M240Ls, and plans to buy 12,000 total.